pingcap/tidb/docs/QUICKSTART.md

 mysql -h 127.0.0.1 -P 4000 -u root -D test
 ```

-Notice: OSX user may use `docker-machine ip` to connect it.
+Notice: OS X user may use `docker-machine ip` to connect it.

 #### __Run TiDB on HBase__